braucalderon/trackingPredictionSystem/README.md

+# Software Engineering

-# Getting Started using Git on Github
+## Getting Started using Git on Github

-assumption: a project called `repo` already exists on the machine, and a new branch has been pushed to GitHub.com since the last time changes were made locally
+Assumption: a project called `repo` already exists on the machine, and a new branch has been pushed to GitHub.com since the last time changes were made locally

 ## Pushing updates remotely into GitHub using Git